omarr-gamal/Duck-Duck-Oh-Backend/README.md

 2. Configure environment variables:

 You mainly need to set database url and credentials.
 You provide a connection string as a whole or set the fields individually.
 The [.env.example](.env.example) file contains documentation for the environment variables used by the app.

+You can also configure rate limits using the following environment variables:
+- `RATELIMIT_GUEST`: Rate limit for unauthenticated requests (default: "10 per minute")
+- `RATELIMIT_AUTHENTICATED`: Rate limit for authenticated requests (default: "20 per minute")

 ```bash
 cp .env.example .env